cirsam/api/README.md

-#Enterprisehubs PHP API plugin Framework
+##Enterprisehubs PHP API plugin Framework
 This is an open source PHP API plugin Framework and contributors are invited to add suggestions and to upgrade it to benefit everyone.
+Why Use this framework?
+If you have a legacy php framework and you want to include a simple api functionality into your app just download this and follow the instructions to activate it in the documentation.

 See documentation here : http://rovedin.com/api/public/docs/

 Up coming updates: